Tech Leaders, Brace Yourselves: AI Costs Will Only Go Up

 Anthropic gave leaders a blunt signal about planning for LLM charges when it introduced blended pricing for enterprise users of Claude recently.
-Enterprises with over 150 seat holders will now pay a blanket per-seat charge ($20/seat at the moment), plus a variable charge based on API usage and which Claude model they’re using.
+Enterprises with over 150 seatholders will now pay a blanket per-seat charge ($20 per seat at the moment), plus a variable charge based on API usage and which Claude model they’re using.

 When you think about pricing strategy, this isn’t a surprise.
-Forget about the escalating cost of doing business for LLMs like OpenAI and Anthropic driving price increases.
-This is indeed leading to pressure to raise prices.
-However, customer willingness to pay is the ultimate determinant of price and, until now, you’ve been benefitting from dirt cheap LLM charges.
-For example, Claude at $200/month (Anthropic’s previous Premium Tier fixed pricing) equates to $1.25 per hour.
+Forget about the escalating cost of doing business for LLMs like Anthropic and OpenAI driving price increases.
+This is indeed leading to pressure to raise prices, but customer willingness to pay is the ultimate determinant of price, and until now, you’ve been benefiting from dirt-cheap LLM charges.
+For example, Claude at $200/month (Anthropic’s previous premium-tier fixed pricing) equates to $1.25 per hour.
 Meanwhile, you’re paying your cheapest labor pool about $40 per hour.
 And if you’re using Claude for more skilled work, the gap between Claude’s pricing and your cost of labor is even wider.
 So as enterprises mature in their ability to get value from LLMs, they should anticipate substantial price increases from LLMs looking to capture a greater share of the value their models are providing.

 What funding model allows AI to scale fast enough for the C-level while not blowing the CIO’s budget?
-According to an executive at a multi-billion dollar manufacturer, the business must “own AI success while IT supports it.”
-Therefore, the model should touch the business’ budget as well as the CIO’s.
+According to an executive at a multibillion-dollar manufacturer, the business must “own AI success while IT supports it.”
+Therefore, the model should touch the business’s budget as well as the CIO’s.

 Here’s one approach: